-Introducing the Devon School Games
+Introducing the Devon School Games and Ability Games

 The School Games and Ability Games are a unique opportunity to motivate and inspire millions of young people across the country to take part in more competitive school sport.
 Our vision is that by 2020 the School Games will be continuing to make a clear and meaningful difference to the lives of even more children and young people.

 - The Department of Health has announced £5 million of funding for a new obesity policy research unit